CyDragon80/node-xml-csharp-cereal/README.md

         this.MyNumber = 0; // number
         this.SomeClass = null; // instance of MyClass2
     }
-    static GetXmlTemplate() // you could use built-in template {
+    static getXmlTemplate() // you could use built-in template {
         var temp = new xml.XmlTemplate(this);
         temp.addString('MyString'); // like a C# string